mimuw-jnp2-rust/project-rust-diamond/README.md

-# Frobnicator (this is a template)
+# Diamond Rust

 ## Authors
-- Andrzej Głuszak (@agluszak on GitHub)
-- Linus Torvalds (@torvalds on GitHub)
+- Krystyna Gasińska (@monty930 on GitHub)

 ## Description
-Frobnicator is going to be a platformer game similar to Super Mario Bros made using Bevy game engine.
+The idea is to create a game similar to „Diamond rush” (the game that used to be on old cellphones).
+It would have one level, diamonds to collect (points), enemies to avoid (without combat system), lives, keys to collect, doors opened by keys, bushes to destroy and falling stones.
+Gameplay of original game: https://www.youtube.com/watch?v=W5jp-VyLEHY Unlike the original game there won’t be fire, hammer (to distroy brittle obstacles) or chests.
+The stones will fall only if there is nothing below them.

 ## Features
-- map generator
-- shooting
+- scores
-- enemy AI
+- enemies
 - game state saving and loading
-- scores
+- falling stones
+- system of keys and doors

 ## Plan
-In the first part we're going to implement the basics: movement, physics and shooting.
-The enemies will simply bounce from one edge of the platform to the other.
-There will be only a single map.
+In the first part I'm going to implement the map with diamonds, bushes, keys and doors.

-In the second part we're going to add random map generator, saving/loading, scores and a more sophisticated AI.
+In the second part I'm going to add enemies, lives, stones and saving-loading system.

 ## Libraries
 - Bevy
-- Serde (for serialization)
+- Serde